awsdocs/aws-organizations-docs/doc_source/orgs_troubleshoot_general.md

 ## I used an incorrect email address when I created a member account<a name="troubleshoot_incorrect-email"></a>

-If you created a member account in an organization with an incorrect email address, you can’t sign in to the account as the root user\.
-In this case, you can try to access the master account access role for the account\.
+If you created a member account in an organization with an incorrect email address then you might not be able to sign in to the member account as the root user\.
+In that case, you can try to access the master account access role for the account\.
 For more information, see [Accessing a member account that has a master account access role](orgs_manage_accounts_access.md#orgs_manage_accounts_access-cross-account-role)\.
-If you can't access the role, then you must contact AWS Support to correct the email address\.
+If that doesn't work then you can't correct the member account's email address yourself\.
+Instead, contact AWS Support to correct the email address on the member account\.
 Use your browser to access the [Contact Us](https://aws.amazon.com/contact-us/) page, and choose the item regarding Billing to contact AWS Support\.

 ## Changes that I make aren't always immediately visible<a name="troubleshoot_general_eventual-consistency"></a>